Guide to using a wood lathe

 Make a good foundation that is the bed of the lathe.
 The beam has to be made of cast iron to prevent vibration.
 Vibration hinders performance.
 Create space in your garage to avoid injuries.
 The headstock and motor have to be in good shape.

 Speed variance does not require a constant speed.
 The rotating pin has to rotate when operating the machine.
-It looks in its position along the bed.
+It looks at its position along the bed.
 Rest the tool against the tool rest.
 Loose tool rest is dangerous.
 The placement of the power switch contributes to precision.

 - Read and follow instructions from the manufacturer.